stuzenz/vscodium-project/README.md

 ## Objective

-Have access to all vs code extensions.
+My objective is to have access to all vs code extensions from within NixOS.
+Mainly because I am a big fan of cody from Sourcegraph.

-To meet this goal I have used the above project.
+There is only a subset of the vscode extensions are available via nix pkgs.
+This approach bypasses that limitation.

-Integrating a local flake into your NixOS configuration is not that straightforward - so I have copied snippets of my configuration files here to show the changes made.
+Integrating a local flake into your NixOS configuration is not that straightforward - so I have copied snippets of my NixOS configuration files here to show the changes I made.

+## Trade offs

+My normal vs code is done with lots of options via home-manager.
+In this case I cannot use those home-manager options.
+If I want to have a declarative set up for a special set up it is still possible through

 The key changes are: